syncfusion-content/blazor-docs/blazor/common/how-to/create-blazor-webassembly-prerendering.md

     }
     ```

 7. Run the application by pressing `F5` key.
-The Server prerendering will get the data from its local service and when it will render on the Client, the HTTP Get request sent to get the data.
+The Server prerendering will get the data from its local service and when it is rendered on the Client, the HTTP Get request will be sent to get the data.

 ## See Also